 Manufacturers may add GABA to sports drinks and other foods.

-Another option for boosting GABA is to take supplements.
+Another option that may boost GABA is to take supplements.

 Manufacturers produce GABA supplements by fermenting a form of lactic acid bacteria.